How do I use Voice Commands in my Oculus device?

 Do you use my Voice Commands for ads?

-We do not use your voice interactions to target ads.
-This includes voice commands such as “Hey Facebook, show me who’s online” as well as other sounds the microphone may pick up in the immediate area beyond your voice, like ambient noise or nearby background conversations.
+We do not use the content of your voice interactions to target ads.
+This means we do not use the content of voice commands such as “Hey Facebook, show me who’s online” as well as other sounds the microphone may pick up in the immediate area beyond your voice, like ambient noise or nearby background conversations.

 Some of the resulting actions you take from Voice Commands, like the fact that you opened an app or played a game, may be used to inform the ads you see across Facebook.
 You can always delete your voice commands in the View Your Information Tool in your Privacy Center or on your Oculus app.